theCapnCoder/booking_hub_api/README.md

 - User cannot submit any form until all fields are valid. - **YES**

 - If a 401 error occurs, the user should be signed out.
 You can test this by manually deleting a token.
-To implement this, use createListenerMiddleware. - **NO**
+To implement this, use createListenerMiddleware. - **YES**

-- If there is no 401 error upon reloading the app, the user stays on the same page. - **NO**
+- If there is no 401 error upon reloading the app, the user stays on the same page. - **YES**

 - if an asynchronous operation fails, the user should be presented with an error notification.
 You can use any library for this, for example React-Toastify, but you should give the notification a custom class notification (in most libraries, this is possible).
 Pay attention that this class is present in the element when the notification appears. - **NO**